storybuilder-org/StoryBuilder-Manual/docs/Preferences.md

 The name field is used as the default Author on the Story Overview form on new outlines. <br/>

 The name and your email address are used as your StoryCAD userid.
-The email <br/>
-Address is also used with the elmah.io and newsletter options if you select those. <br/>
+The email address is also used with the elmah.io and newsletter options if you select those. <br/>

 The project directory is the default directory for new story outlines. <br/>